Margaret River Lantana Lane upgrade

 Where is this happening?

-Construction is planned to commence early 2026 and is estimated to take 12 months to complete.
+Construction is planned to commence in 2026 and is estimated to take 12 months to complete.
 Further information on start dates and work times will be provided closer to the time.

 How will this impact me?

-Water Corporation and its contractors endeavour to minimise impacts where possible and we thank you for your patience while these remedial works are completed.
+Water Corporation and our contractors will work to minimise impacts where possible and thank you for your patience while this important upgrade is completed.

 Construction impacts

-We have worked closely with the Department of Biodiversity, Conservation and Attractions (DBCA), the Shire of Augusta-Margaret River, Forest Product Commission and our environmental team, to minimise any potential impact to the area during and after construction
+We have worked closely with the Department of Biodiversity, Conservation and Attractions, the Shire of Augusta-Margaret River, the Forest Product Commission and Water Corporation’s environmental team to minimise any potential impact to the area during and after construction.